AviatrixSystems/Docs/HowTos/tgw_plan.rst

 =========================================================

-AWS Transit Gateway (TGW) Orchestrator Plan is the first stage in deploying a Transit Network using Transit Gateway.
-After you go through the Plan stage configuration, you can proceed to the `Build stage <https://docs.aviatrix.com/HowTos/tgw_build.html>`_ to attach VPCs.
+AWS Transit Gateway (TGW) Orchestrator Plan is the first stage in deploying a Next Gen Transit Network using AWS Transit Gateway.
+After you go through the Plan
+stage configuration, you can proceed to the `Build stage <https://docs.aviatrix.com/HowTos/tgw_build.html>`_ to attach VPCs.

-For background information, refer to `TGW Orchestrator FAQ <https://docs.aviatrix.com/HowTos/tgw_faq.html>`_.
+For background information, refer to `AWS Transit Gateway  Orchestrator FAQ <https://docs.aviatrix.com/HowTos/tgw_faq.html>`_.

 The plan stage consists of three sections:

- - **Create AWS Transit Gateway**.
+ 1.  **Create AWS Transit Gateway**.
 This is the only must do section in Plan before you start to Build (attach VPCs) and consists of `Step 1 <https://docs.aviatrix.com/HowTos/tgw_plan.html#create-aws-tgw>`_.
 In this section, an AWS Transit Gateway and three connected Security Domains are created.

- - **Create Segmented Network**.
+ #.  **Create Segmented Network**.
 This is an optional section.
 It consists of `Step 2 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-create-a-new-security-domain>`_ and `Step 3 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-build-your-domain-connection-policies>`_.
 This section creates your own additional Security Domains and define Connection policies.
 This section is entirely modular and you can modify at any time.

- - **Create Hybrid, multi region or multi cloud Connection**.
+ #.  **Create Hybrid, multi region or multi cloud Connection**.
 This is an optional section.
 It consists of `Step 4 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-setup-aviatrix-transit-gw>`_, `Step 5 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-enable-aviatrix-transit-gw-for-hybrid-connection>`_ and `Step 6 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-attach-aviatrix-transit-gw-to-tgw>`_.
 This section launches an Aviatrix Transit Gateway at the edge VPC, build hybrid connection to on-prem, other Aviatrix Transit gateway cluster, or deploy Transit DMZ .
 If you need hybrid connectivity, Step 4, 5 and 6 must all be executed and in sequence to complete this section.
 This section is entirely modular and you can modify at any time.

 In the planning stage, think about what network segmentation you need to achieve.
 For example, do you need to segment Dev/QA VPCs from your Prod VPCs, i.e., no connectivity is allowed between these VPCs in each group?
 The plan stage creates Transit Gateway and Transit Gateway route tables in AWS.
 There is no charge either by AWS or Aviatrix.